minprog/platforms/scraping-data/40 visualizing/contents.md

 Which actor was most influential between 1930 and 2020?

-Again, we'll reformulate the question so we can give some sort of answer given our data:
+Again, we will reformulate the question so we can give some sort of answer given our data:

 Which actor has appeared the most in the top 5 movies of all the years between 1930 and 2020?